mcgregorsa/azure-network-protocols/README.md

 <br />

 - Initiate continuous ping (ping -t) from windows-vm to linux-vm.
-- Open linux-vm Network Security Group(NSG) in Azure and add rule to disple inbound ICMP.
+- Open linux-vm Network Security Group(NSG) in Azure and add rule to disable inbound ICMP traffic.
 - Observe traffic in Wireshark and CLI.
 - Delete NSG rule to re-enable ICMP traffic.
 - Observe traffic in Wireshark and CLI.